rudyhuynh/npm-link-watch/README.md

 # --> a watcher will watch and sync `x/lib` to `<current_project>/node_modules/x/lib`.
 ```

+> Your machine already has `npx` if you installed NodeJS version 6 or newer.
+In case you don't want to type `npx` all the time, run `npm install -g npm-link-watch npm-unlink-watch`

 > Notice: If your package has just installed new dependencies, you then have to install those dependencies into your project as well.

 ## API